telerik/winforms-docs/gridview/virtual-mode/virtual-mode.md

 displayed.
 When the user scrolls new rows into view, your code requests new data from the cache and optionally flushes old data from memory.

->The following data operations are not supported in Virtual Mode:
+>note The following data operations are not supported in Virtual Mode:
+>
 * Grouping
 * Sorting
 * Filtering

-* Paging
+* Paging>

 When you are implementing virtual mode, you will need to track when a new row is needed in the data model and when to rollback the adding of the new row.